 She’s totally mocking me in this one.

 I had a much harder time coaxing her back into the house a second time, and a near-jump attempt that almost made me lose. my. shit.
 But not before I snapped a few photos (hey, when your dog does something this bizarre, and then refuses to come back inside, what else can you do?).
-By the way, “WHAT THE HELL ARE YOU DOING ON THE ROOF?” is not a command dogs know how to respond to.
+By the way, “WHAT THE BLEEP ARE YOU DOING ON THE ROOF?” is not a command dogs know how to respond to.

 Charlie and I are both just fine, but I guess now I have two funny roof stories associated with this house.
 And Charlie will be in her crate whenever I’m on the roof.